devendrakotiya/SeleniumFameworkDesign/README.md

 1. implemented dependsonMethod
 2. implement parallel/grouping test exec
 3. introduced global property
-4. i used hashmap for data providing and also tried to take data from JSON file using getJsonDataToMap(file_path) funtion
+4. i used hashmap for data providing and also tried to take data from JSON file using getJsonDataToMap(file_path) function
+5. used screenshot utility to take screenshot
+6. used extent report concept in my framework